luisbosque/luisbosque.github.com/_posts/2017-11-22-hiring-humans-at-carto-infrastructure-team.markdown

 This is a controversial topic.
 Some people don't like to publish a salary range and some people get mad when you don't do it.
 I don't usually publish a salary range.
 Not because I'm trying to make a fool of the candidate or pay less money.
 It's because I don't know the candidate in advance and I use process to try to learn how the candidate will contribute to the team so I can finally present the best economic offer I can according to the skills seen during the interview.

 Said this, in the very first phone screen we describe the different salary ranges depending on the candidate skills.
 All the involved people in one person hiring process talk constantly to give internal feedback.
-We pay much attention to these conversations in case we identify, at any moment, that the candidate's expectaction may not match with what we are seeing in the process.
+We pay much attention to these conversations in case we identify, at any moment, that the candidate's expectation may not match with what we are seeing in the process.
 In case this happens we tell the candidate directly that may decide to continue or not.
 We don't like to waste candidate's time.

 So, we don't publish the salary range because unless you want a person that will contribute in a very specific way you cannot commit to a salary in advance.
 But I believe in being very transparent and clear during every step of the process so everyone has a nice experience.